riccardo-lomazzi/camera_macos/README.md

 ### How to use ###
 Integrate ```CameraMacOSView``` in your widget tree.
 You can choose a fit method and a ```CameraMacOSMode``` (```picture``` or ```video```).
-When the camera is initialized, a ```CameraMacOSController``` object is created and you can use it to do basic functions such as taking Pictures and recording Videos.
+When the camera is initialized, a ```CameraMacOSController``` object is created and can be used to do basic things such as taking pictures and recording videos.

 ```
 final GlobalKey cameraKey = GlobalKey("cameraKey");